twoBirds/twobirds-core/README.md

 })();
 ```

-The function will execute, starting the requirement loading.
+Upon instanciation this class will create a tb instance, starting the requirement loading if necessary.
 Further execution is halted until all required files have loaded.
 The "init" event will fire then.

 * HINT: Properties that contain a dot (.) are said to be misleading because they look like a namespace.
 In twoBirds, what looks like a namespace IS a namespace - and will be treated as such.